Mature Masculine

 Sorrow and Sincerity

-True sorrow requires sincerity—being honest with yourself about what you feel, what you've lost, what you regret.
-It is a radical act to look at your own heart and acknowledge the truth, even if it hurts in ways you did not expect.
+True sorrow requires sincerity—being honest with ourselves about what we feel and what we've lost.
+It is a radical act to look at our own heart and acknowledge the truth, even when it hurts.

-Sincerity means you can acknowledge your part without drowning in guilt.
-It softens self-judgment so you can grieve without turning away.
-Being sincere in sorrow is a gift to yourself that cultivates real healing and an abiding sense of wholeness.
+Sincerity means we can acknowledge our part without drowning in guilt.
+It softens self-judgment so we can grieve without turning away.
+Being sincere in sorrow cultivates real healing and an abiding sense of wholeness.

 It also means not rushing the process.
 Grief has its own timing.
 What's genuine cannot be forced or faked.